Beretta Cheetah: Models

-An updated version of the model 84FS chambered for the .380 ACP (9 mm Short) cartridge introduced in 2023.
-The 80X has a Vertec grip, reshaped trigger guard, a Picatinny rail on the frame for accessories like a white light or laser, and an optics ready slide.
-It also has an improved adjustable trigger, an easier-to-rack slide with forward serrations, and lightened recoil from tuning of the slide weight and spring rates.
-The magazine is a new design as the pistol uses a redesigned feed ramp to make it feed more reliably with modern ammunition such as hollow points and can only be used with this pistol, while model 84 series magazines cannot be used.

 81 and 82

 These two models are chambered for the .32 ACP cartridge.
 The 81 has a double stacked magazine with 12 round capacity, while the 82 has a single stacked magazine with nine round capacity and resultant thinner grips.

 83, 84 and 85

 These three models are chambered for the .380 ACP (9 mm Short) cartridge.
 The 84 has a double stacked magazine with 13 round capacity, while the 83 and 85 have a single stacked magazine with seven and eight round capacity respectively, and resultant thinner grips.
 The 84 and 85 have a 3.81" barrel, while the 83 has a 4" barrel.

 86

-The model 86 is chambered for the .380 ACP (9 mm Short) cartridge, but differs significantly from other models in the series, because it has a redesigned front end with a tip-up barrel that hinges at the muzzle to open the breech.
+Introduced in 1991, the model 86 is chambered for the .380 ACP (9 mm Short) cartridge, but differs significantly from other models in the series, because it has a redesigned front end with a tip-up barrel that hinges at the muzzle to open the breech.
 This allows the shooter to load a cartridge directly into the chamber, and not have to operate the slide.
+The 86 uses a single-stack magazine like the 85.
+Due to low demand, the 86 was discontinued in 2004.
+Because of its rarity, the 86 demands high prices on the collector's market.
+In 2023, EAA released a clone of the 86 called the Girsan MC-14T.
+The MC-14T is very similar to the 86, except it uses a standard 84 double stack magazine instead of the 86's single stack, and has an accessory rail.